-An exception is made for admissions to single sex schools, though the facilities available at such schools should not be less favourable than those at another schools.
+Admissions to single-sex schools are exempt, though the facilities available at such schools should not be less favourable than those at other schools.

-It is also unlawful to discriminate against staff with regard to employment on grounds of sex or marriage.
+It is also unlawful to discriminate against staff about employment on grounds of sex or marriage.

-Special Educational Needs and Disability Act 2001 (in force since 2003)
+Special Educational Needs and Disability Act 2001

-A school will be placed under new duties not to treat disabled pupils less favourably than non-disabled pupils and to take reasonable steps to remedy substantial disadvantage to disabled pupils.
-The Act also affects the law on Special Educational Needs, including strengthening the rights of parents to a mainstream place for their child with SEN.
+A school will be required to take reasonable steps to remedy the substantial disadvantage of disabled pupils and not treat them less favourably than non-disabled pupils.
+The Act also affects the law on Special Educational Needs, including strengthening parents' rights to a mainstream place for their child with SEN.